CodelyTV/typescript-criteria/README.md

 npm i @codelytv/criteria-test-mother --save-dev
 ```

+## ➕ Other implementations
+We have [another implementation in PHP](https://github.com/CodelyTV/php-criteria) with converters for Laravel and Symfony. 🙌

 ## 🚀 Release

 1. At the end of each Pull Request, execute `pnpm changeset` to add the changes to the changelog.